scotws/LiaraForth/docs/MANUAL.md

 ### Uploading Liara Forth to RAM

-At the beginning, you'll probably want to test Liara Forth by loading it to RAM.
+In the beginning, you'll probably want to test Liara Forth by loading it to RAM.
 This is an option as long as the code base is small enough - it is expected that at some point, Liara will outgrow the available RAM.

 Included in the main directory is a file `liaraforth.s28` or `tink.s28` which is a "S-record" of the code that minicom (and other programs) know how to upload.
-It is set up to be saved at 00:6000, which is also the starting address.
+It is set up to be saved at 00:5000, which is also the starting address.

 From minicom connected to the Mensch Monitor as described above, type `s`.
 The 265sxb will now wait for the transmission of data to start.
 Now, type `CONTROL-a